Nik-Mouz/nikolas-mouzourides-website/blogs/Getting Started With AWS SAM/blog.md

               Method: post
 ```

-This will create a new API Gateway endpoint `/add-name` that will accept HTTP POST requests and runs the function `addName` in app.js.
+This will create a new API Gateway endpoint `/add-name` that will accept HTTP POST requests and runs the function `addName` in `app.js`.
-Notice the Policy section, AWS SAM has a bunch of pre-canned policies for access to common services, like the one we defined on NamesTable
+Notice the predefined `DynamoDBCrudPolicy` in the Policy section; AWS SAM has a bunch of pre-canned policies for access to common services,
-for DynamoDB CRUD operations.
+like the one we defined on NamesTable for DynamoDB CRUD operations.
 You can view the other Policy Templates [here](https://github.com/awslabs/serverless-application-model/blob/master/docs/policy_templates.rst).

 Time to actually create our `addNames` function.
-First install the AWS SDK: `npm install aws-sdk`, then we can write the following code:.
+First install the AWS SDK: `npm install aws-sdk`, then we can write the following code:

 ```
 const AWS = require('aws-sdk');